woogie96/eip7702-example/README.md

 ## Key Features

 - Batch execution of multiple transactions
-- EIP-7702 compliant signatures and authorization
+- EIP-7702 compliant signatures and authorization (using type 0x04 transactions)
 - Support for ETH transfers and contract calls
 - RLP encoding for transaction data